samlarby/Milestone-Project-1/README.md

     * On large screens the review items display alongside eachother, but any screen under 1200px will mean the items will stack on top of eachother for easier visibility.

 * Footer
-    * The footer displays logos to four different social media sights, facebook, instagram, twitter and threads,
+    * The footer displays logos to four different social media sights, facebook, instagram, twitter and threads, when clicking on a logo the user is linked to the corrosponding webpage in a new tab.
+All links were tested in each webpage.

+* Memberships
+    * There are four different memberships shown on the screen.
+All visible and readable at different screen sizes.
+On small screens the memberships stack on top of eachother fitting the screen.

+* Gallery
+    * The gallery page shows different images all at the same size.
+On a large screen the images spread across four columns.
+But any screen under 1200px then the images span over two columns.

+* Contact page
+    * The contact page contains a form, which requires a first name, last name and an email, the form can not be submitted unless these are inputed into the text input areas.
+There is also a text area for any quiestios the user may want to ask.
+The form changes size with the screen size and is fully visible in smaller screen sizes.

 ### Validator Testing